 Be aware of your strengths and challenges, think about the most complex tasks for you, the ones that tend to carry extra downtime to accomplish, and plan them out in a way that they are doable and digestible, with proper time to rest in between.

-Remember that being aware also means knowing when and who to ask for help.
+Remember that awareness also means knowing when and who to ask for help.

-This not only makes more of everyone’s work enjoyable, but it also serves to guard against losing “sunk cost” time—those hours spent chasing a problem just because you started and now “have to” keep going.
-By sharing or delegating in a way that is okay with everyone, you break that cycle, allowing each task to be put to rest by an expert at doing so.
+This makes more of everyone’s work enjoyable and guards against losing “sunk cost” time—those hours spent chasing a problem just because you started and now “have to” keep going.
+By sharing or delegating in a way that is okay with everyone, you break that cycle, allowing each task to be put to rest by an expert.

 2. Arrangement: